Tag Structures

 A @named_array is a single-type structure where all fields share the same TagType.
 Fields are declared as class attributes (not annotations):

-This creates 4 instances, each with an Int-typed reading and setpoint.
+This creates 4 instances, each with an Int-typed Reading and Setpoint.
 Access works the same as UDTs:

 Stride